COMPUTER BLOCKED removal instructions

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Tools" and click "Extensions".
 Locate all recently-installed suspicious browser add-ons, select these entries and click the trash can icon.

 If you continue to have problems with removal of the "computer blocked" virus, reset your Google Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select Tools.
-From the opened menu, select Extensions.
-In the opened window, select Settings (at the left corner of the screen).
+Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
-Click the Show advanced settings… link.
+Click the Advanced… link.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

 Computer users who have problems with "computer blocked" virus removal can reset their Mozilla Firefox settings.

 Open Mozilla Firefox, at the top right corner of the main window, click the Firefox menu, in the opened menu, click the Open Help Menu icon,

 In the opened window, click the Reset Firefox button.